CMDF-team-project/Project/README.md

 ## Contact

-If you have any questions or suggestions, feel free to reach out to one of the team members at [e.zagurskih@innopolis.university], [o.novoselova].
+If you have any questions or suggestions, feel free to reach out to one of the team members at e.zagurskih@innopolis.university, o.novoselova@innopolis.university.